ghetzel/shmtool/README.md

     // Call the Attach() function on the created segment to get the memory address
     // where data can be read or written.
 You must do this even if you don't use the address
-    // directly as this is what make the shared memory segment "part of" this processes memory
+    // directly as this is what makes the shared memory segment "part of" this process's memory
     // space, and thus allowing you to read from/write to it. if segmentAddress, err := segment.Attach(); err == nil {
       defer segment.Detach(segmentAddress)